 - The maximum period of loan for books shall be six weeks for all borrowers.
 Other loan periods exist for other categories of materials.

 - Serials are reference only.

-- The Librarian may recall any book from a borrower by notice which shall normally specify return within five days, except that no borrower will normally be required to return a book withinone week of the initial date of loan.
+- The Librarian may recall any book from a borrower by notice.
+No borrower will normally be required to return a book within one week of the initial date of loan.
 Immediate return may be required in special circumstances.

-- Borrowers who fail to return books within the loan periods specified in Regulation 25 and 26, or within five days after issue of a notice of recall under Regulation 28, shall be charged fines.
-Current fine charges can be found on the Library web-site or in the Library.
+- Borrowers who fail to return books within the loan periods specified in Regulation 25 and 27, or after issue of a notice of recall under Regulation 28, shall be charged fines.
+Current fine charges can be found on the Library website or in the Library.
 Fine rates and ceilings may be increased by the Librarian with the endorsement of the Library Committee.

-- If Library material is still outstanding after a period of six weeks from the date when it first became overdue, it will be deemed to be lost and subject to action by the Librarian under Regulation 44.
-In such cases, a non-refundable administrative charge will be levied irrespective of whether the book is subsequently returned.
+- If Library material is still outstanding after a period of 4 weeks from the date when it first became overdue, it will be deemed to be lost and subject to action by the Librarian under Regulation 44.

 [Note: Regulations 32 to 36 are additionally applicable to the Andersonian Library Short Loan Collection.]

-- Applications to borrow Library material may be made in person at the Short Loan Desk by the borrower who must show his or her membership card or by using the Short Loan Kiosks.
+- Applications to borrow Library material may be made in person at the Short Loan Desk by the borrower who must show their membership card or by using the Short Loan Kiosks.
 The maximum number of Short Loan Collection items that a member may borrow is three.

 - Borrowers who fail to return Short Loan items within the loan period shall be charged fines.
 Current fine rates can be found on the Library web-site or in the Library.
 Fine rates and their limits are reviewed regularly and may be increased at the discretion of the Librarian with the endorsement of the Library Committee.